robertmujica/machine_learning_studies/README.md

 The probability of surgery being positive for a smoker, younger than 55: 0.09100000000000001 The probability of surgery being positive for a smoker, younger than 55 with symptoms over 2 years: 0.01
 ```

+## Conclusions

+Bayesian Network is a very powerfull tool and as you can see on sample code it is very straightforward to create a network, creates the nodes and connect them, and then assign probabilities and conditional probabilities using 3rd party libraries like JavaBayes.
+It is also very simple to evaluate different probability scenarios by applying existing observations.

+It is also very important to do proper planning in paper and to have a domain expert to help with the initial values of the probabilities as it will make final prediction more accurate.

 # Decision Tree